 How to Make Dye from Henna Trees

 The powder resulting from the dried leaves can be found at specialty shops that cater to people from these regions.
-But how about making your own homemade henna?
+How about making your own homemade henna though?
 It’s actually quite easy, if you can find fresh henna leaves.

 Making DIY Henna Dye

 The first step to your DIY henna is obtaining fresh henna leaves.
 Try Middle Eastern or South Asian markets or order online.
 Set the leaves out flat and dry them outside in the shade, not the sun.
 Sunshine will cause them to lose some of their potency.
 Drying may take a few weeks until they are crisp.

 Once the leaves have dried completely, grind them using a mortar and pestle.
 You want them ground as finely as possible.
 Strain the resulting powder through a sieve or through muslin.
 That’s it!
 Use the powder immediately for the best effect, or store in a cool, dark, and dry area in a sealed plastic bag.

 Coloring Your Hair with Dye from a Henna Tree

 To use your henna, combine the powdered leaves with lemon juice or decaffeinated tea to create a loose, wet mud.
 Allow the henna to sit overnight at room temperature.
 The next day it will be thicker, more mud-like, less wet, and darker.
 Now it’s ready to use.

 Apply the henna to your hair just as you would a home hair dye using disposable gloves.
 Henna will dye skin, so keep an old damp rag nearby to wipe your skin immediately if the henna drips on you.
 Also, be sure to wear an old shirt and remove anything nearby like a bath mat or towels that you don’t want to dye reddish orange.